The Trip (2010 TV series): International broadcast

 In Australia, the programme was first screened Wednesday nights at 10:00pm on ABC1 starting on 14 December 2011, six months after the feature film edit of The Trip was released.

 DVD releases

 The first series of The Trip was released on 13 December 2010.
 The second series was released on 12 May 2014, as well as a boxset featuring all 12 TV episodes, and a boxset of the film versions.

+Future

+In 2023, Coogan mentioned wanting to do a fifth season, perhaps in the two men's ancestral homes of Wales and Ireland.
+However, in 2024 Michael Winterbottom stated in an interview that there would be no more films in the series.